Dr. Yueming Wang (Michelle Wang)

-Michelle is an emotional intelligence (EQ) coach based in San Francisco, California with a doctorate in clinical psychology.
+Yueming is an EQ coach based in San Francisco, California with a doctorate in clinical psychology.

-She is dedicated to learning and teaching the art of awareness and the practice of love.

-Her specialities include healing through non-ordinary - specifically, virtual states - such as Psychedelic-Assisted Therapies and Virtual Reality (VR) Psychology.
-She holds a certificate in Psychedelic-Assisted Therapies & Research from California Institute for Integral Studies (CIIS) and served as the Chief Psychology Officer (CPO) and Co-Founder of NewPath VR - a virtual reality start-up using research-driven applications for emotional transformation - during which time she founded the first series of accredited VR Psychology workshops and provided trainings to licensed clinicians from the San Francisco Psychological Association.
+She is interested in deepening her learning of healing through the accessing of our inner states through visual imagery, psychedelic-assisted therapies, & virtual reality.
+Yueming holds a certificate in Psychedelic-Assisted Therapies & Research from California Institute for Integral Studies and served as the chief psychology officer and co-founder of a virtual reality start-up using research-driven applications for emotional transformation; during which time she founded the first series of accredited vr psychology workshops and provided trainings to licensed clinicians from the San Francisco Psychological Association.

-Michelle started her career 12 years ago specializing in PTSD - receiving training in state-of-the-art clinical settings including medical centers, VA (Veterans Affairs) hospitals, and centers for survivors of torture.
-Since then Michelle has acted as a clinical consultant for various organizations, including assisting a Connecticut-based disaster relief team develop a somatic, body-centered treatment protocol aimed to mitigate the effects of post-traumatic stress in school-age children in the immediate period following a natural disaster.
-In 2017 Michelle joined a team of physicians, activists, educators, environmentalists, and a CNN Africa crew to the Kono District of Sierra Leone where the teams met with orphans who'd lost their parents to Ebola virus and a group of primary school students from a neighboring village.
-Michelle led meditation circles with the children and introduced the use of movement and stillness as ways of coping with emotional pain and physical discomfort.
+Yueming worked for many years with veterans in VA hospitals up and down the state of California during her pre-doctoral years in both clinical (clinical specialties: PTSD, female veterans) and research roles (research interests: impact of killing, moral injury, Pilipino Prisoners of War).
+Following graduation, Yueming acted as a clinical consultant for a Connecticut-based disaster relief team, helping them develop a somatic, body-centered treatment protocol aimed to mitigate the effects of post-traumatic stress in school-age children in the immediate period following a natural disaster.
+The project took her to Tacloban and Cebu, Philippines in early 2014 for a week of field work.
+A few years later Yueming joined a team of physicians, activists, educators, environmentalists, and a CNN Africa crew to the Kono District of Sierra Leone where the teams met with orphans who had lost their parents to Ebola virus.
+Yueming led meditation circles with the children and introduced the use of movement and stillness as ways of coping with emotional pain and physical discomfort.